vo3xel/react-demo/README.md

 # react-demo

 This repo holds a dockerized state-of-the-art react application with react 16, JWT token, redux, fake-backend, styled components and react testing library.
+Additionally a demo of the threejs lib is included.

 # Setup